BuairtRi/sww-n8n-helpers/documentation/sql-sanitization.md

 #### `generateInsertStatement(tableName, data, options)`

-Generate safe INSERT statements with proper escaping and advanced features.
+**Generate safe INSERT statements with `tsqlstring`-powered escaping and advanced T-SQL features.**

+This function uses `tsqlstring.format()` with placeholder substitution to ensure all values are properly escaped for SQL Server.

 **Parameters:**